• Skip to main content

 Energy price fluctuations can affect whether a low-income family can afford to pay their energy bills.
 Through the Energy Hardship Project, the National Energy Assistance Directors Association (NEADA) tracks energy prices, energy bill arrearages, and the toll unaffordable energy costs take on struggling families.

-The price of energy is volatile—and it hit record levels this summer driven by natural gas costs and periods of extreme heat—but energy affordability has proven to be a persistent problem that spans seasons.
-According to three years of data collected by NEADA, more than one in five households report being unable to pay their energy bill at least once during the year.
+The price of energy is volatile, we estimate the cost of winter heating will be up 9.2 percent this winter driven by rising electricity and natural gas costs and periods of extreme heat—but energy affordability has proven to be a persistent problem that spans seasons.

 The tables and charts in this report highlight the difficulties families are facing in paying their home energy bills, with many falling behind.